Kirky-X/zenith/docs/USER_GUIDE.md

 ## Core Concepts

-Understanding these core concepts will help you use the library effectively.
+Understanding these core concepts will help you use Zenith effectively.

 <div align="center">